odant/conan-jscript/doc/api/async_hooks.md

 the value of `type`.
 For instance, for the `GETADDRINFOREQWRAP` resource type, `resource` provides the host name used when looking up the IP address for the host in `net.Server.listen()`.
-The API for accessing this information is currently not considered public, but using the Embedder API, users can provide and document their own resource objects.
+The API for accessing this information is not supported, but using the Embedder API, users can provide and document their own resource objects.
 For example, such a resource object could contain the SQL query being executed.

-In the case of Promises, the `resource` object will have an `isChainedPromise` property, set to `true` if the promise has a parent promise, and `false` otherwise.
-For example, in the case of `b = a.then(handler)`, `a` is considered a parent `Promise` of `b`.
-Here, `b` is considered a chained promise.

 In some cases the resource object is reused for performance reasons, it is thus not safe to use it as a key in a `WeakMap` or add properties to it.